wobsoriano/solid-ninja-keys/packages/solid-ninja-keys/README.md

 ## Methods

-You can access ninja-keys methods anywhere in your app via `useNinjaKeys` hook.
+You can access ninja-keys methods anywhere in your app via `useNinjaKeys` primitive.

 | Name                | Arg                     | Description                                                 |
 |----------------------|-----------------------------|-------------------------------------------------------------|